Recruit at Agnes Scott College and you have access to an unique, diverse and well-qualified pool of candidates:

 - Part-time Jobs (including nannies, babysitting, and retail/food service)

 - Seasonal jobs (summer camps, holiday retail positions, etc.)

-Once Career Planning has approved your company’s information, you’ll be able to post jobs.
-Please allow two business days for processing and approval, and your job will be available to Agnes Scott College students and alumnae.
+Once the Office of Internship and Career Development has approved your company’s information, you’ll be able to post your opportunity.
+Please allow three business days for processing and approval and your job will be available to Agnes Scott College students and alumnae.

 Agnes Scott College adheres to the Principles for Professional Practice of the National Association of Colleges and Employers (NACE).